melaniebeck/measure_morphology/README.md

 I should write a bash script which runs it in chunks FOR YOU... but I'm not going to do that just now.

+I don't remember how to call it!
+Stupid.